muhdshafi-javascript/es-5/README.md

 5. **undefined**: unassigned but variable is declared.
 6. **NaN**: not a number
 ## Function Statements and Function Expressions
-Globally in javascript statements doesn't return anything but an expression return a value. examples for expression are
+Globally in javascript, statements doesn't return anything but an expression return a value. examples for expression are
 1. invoke a function
 2. execute 2+3 in console which gives the sum